IN THE BEGINNING, IT WAS FAST, NOT SLOW

 “SARJEANT’S ON FIRE” BLOG TODAY

-Our blog now focuses on slow travel as a healthier travel lifestyle.
-It’s a way of life that is not only better for your health, but also for your mind and the planet.
+Today our blog focuses on slow travel as a healthier travel lifestyle.
+It’s a way of life that is not only better for your health, but also for your mind, body, and the planet.

 So follow us.. as we slow down and show you that living life in the moment and enjoying quality experiences is the best way to travel !!